-Use the Faculty Guide to help you get started on developing and delivering your course.
+Review the Distance Education Handbook and Administrative Policies and Faculty Requirements page.
+Use the Faculty Guide below to help you get started on developing and delivering your course.
 The Faculty Guide includes all the information you need for a successful online course, including online forms.
 There is also a Teaching Online FAQ.

 Do you have a face-to-face course that you’d like to transform to an online or hybrid version?
 Want to get started with planning a new hybrid or online course?

 The Office of Distance & Alternative Education has dedicated QM certified instructional designers to help faculty with the design and development of online courses (fully online & hybrid) and the transformation of face-to-face courses to online.
 Visit the Teaching Consultations & Support page to learn more about our services.

 - Accessibility checking and fixing for PDF, Word & PowerPoint documents

 - Video Closed Captioning assistance

 Online Testing Tools Support

 Submit the Course Redesign Request Form to request support for redesigning an already online/hybrid course to meet QM standards.